TheSwanFactory/hclang/LANGUAGE.md

 ### Nil

-The result of evaluating the empty expression is called nil.
+The result of evaluating the empty expression is conventionally called nil.

     ; (1)
     # 1